Drassil/git-wiki-theme/docs/quest_template.md

 NOTE: This field comes straight from the WDB and should not be changed.

-### RewardMailTemplateId

-If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper loot template in [quest\_mail\_loot\_template](loot_template).
-According to the rules in that loot template, items "looted" will be sent by mail at the completion of the quest.

-### RewardMailDelay

-How many seconds to wait until the mail is sent to the character that turned in a quest rewarding items from a loot template defined in [RewardMailTemplateId](#quest_template-RewardMailTemplateId)

 ### RewardHonor

 Number of honorable kill honor rewarded for completing this quest.